Blaisorblade/pdbp.github.io/index.md

    - Think of it as `true` contained in a, for now unknown kind of, one element container.
  - ... .

-At this moment no definition of the declared capability has been provided yet!
+At this moment no definition of the declared capability has been provided yet.

 ## **AppendixLanguageLevelMeaning**

 ### **Define declared capabilities**

-Let's go ahead and provide a first definition of the declared capability in an `object LanguageLevelMeaning`.
+Let's go ahead and provide a first definition of the declared capability `contain`.

 ```scala
   case class Box[+Z](unbox: Z)